Audi e-tron GT Review & Prices

-Like the Porsche Taycan, the new RS e-tron GT uses two electric motors – one to drive the front wheels and a second to drive the rear wheels.
+Like its sister car, the Porsche Taycan, the new RS e-tron GT uses two electric motors – one to drive the front wheels and a second to drive the rears.

-This combination produces 600hp as standard, but a two-second overboost function ups this to 650hp when you launch the car.
-As a result, it’ll blast from 0-62mph in just 3.5 seconds, although we managed 2.8 seconds on our early drive.
+This combination produces 598hp as standard, but a two-second overboost function ups this to 646hp when you launch the car.
+As a result, we blasted the car from 0-62mph in just 3.0 seconds.
 Perhaps a more relevant acceleration time is the one from 30-70mph, which you tend to use when overtaking or accelerating down a slip road.
-The RS e-tron GT covers in a mind-boggling 2.7 seconds.
+The RS e-tron GT covered it in a mind-boggling 2.7 seconds.

-The Audi RS e-tron GT’s 93kWh battery has slightly less capacity than the Taycan’s 95kWh unit, but still serves up around 250 miles of range.
+The Audi RS e-tron GT’s 93kWh battery has slightly less capacity than the Taycan’s 95kWh unit, but still serves up an official 283 miles of range.
 That’ll be fine for most people, but it’s some way off the 400-mile range you get from a Tesla Model S.

-Despite having huge wheels and rubber-band tyres, the RS e-tron GT is perfectly comfortable in Comfort mode, and even when you switch it into Dynamic it’s still fine.
+Despite having huge wheels and rubber-band-thin tyres, the RS e-tron GT is perfectly comfortable in Comfort mode, and even when you switch it into Dynamic it’s still fine.

 As with most electric cars, the Audi RS e-tron GT is very quiet indeed, although you can pay a bit extra for it to make a noise.
 Oh yes, Audi has engineered in an optional unusual electronic ‘whoom’ noise when you accelerate.
 You can decide whether it’s worth shelling out extra for.

-You can charge the RS e-tron GT using rapid 350kW public fast chargers (if you can find one), which will boost its battery from empty to 80% full in just 20 minutes.
-A new 11kW wireless charging feature will be available in the e-Tron GT.
+You can charge the RS e-tron GT using rapid 270kW public fast chargers (if you can find one), which will boost its battery from empty to 80% full in just 30 minutes.
+A new 11kW wireless charging feature will be available in the e-tron GT.
 This lets you charge your car by parking above a large charging pad – just like wirelessly charging your smartphone.

 The Audi e-tron GT was co-designed with Porsche and is based on the same underpinnings as the Taycan.
 As a result, it looks just as wide and purposeful and has a similar sloping roofline.
 The rear doors blend into the wide haunches to give the appearance of a sporty coupe, despite the fact it’s a four-door electric car.